openearth/aeolis-python/README.md

 ### Installing from source

-1. Clone the repository (AEOLIS_V2 branch) using git, or download the source code.
+1. Clone the repository using Git, or download the source code.

 2. Go to the `aeolis-python` directory and install using pip
    ```shell